U.S.-born ISIS bride: I'll have 'no problem' returning despite Trump decree

 Inside Syrian camp where families of ISIS fighters are heldFeb.
 21, 201901:14

-Muthana said she fears for her life, not from camp guards, but from other ISIS wives who might take reprisals against her for speaking out against the group.
+Muthana said she fears for her life, not from camp guards, but from other ISIS wives who might seek reprisal for her speaking out against the group.

 Muthana described herself as a former Islamic “radical” who has changed her beliefs.
-She added that she deeply regrets travelling to ISIS territory and said she was “brainwashed” online.
+She added that she deeply regrets traveling to ISIS territory and that she was “brainwashed” online.